Shy/henshin.shy.dev/README.md

-# zappa-henshin
+# zappa-contentful-starter

-Example application showing how to build an entirely serverless site with Python flask, Zappa, and Contentful.
-Then seamlessly deploy it to AWS Lambda and API Gateway.
+Example application showing how to build an entirely serverless site with Python Flask and Contentful.
+Then seamlessly deploy it to AWS Lambda/API Gateway using (Zappa)[https://github.com/Miserlou/Zappa].

 ## Requirements